webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 * '''Easy to understand''': Clear, concrete, and appropriate style
 * '''Easy to find''': Coherently organized, retrievable, and visually effective

-The following principles are chosen to help achieve high quality in the information presented on this website.
+The following principles guide our contributions to help achieve high quality in the information presented on this website.

 ===Ensure articles are vendor neutral===
 Content should be vendor neutral whenever possible.
-Where browser implementations vary, provide compatibility information for major browsers, or describe equivalent functionality in major browsers.
+Where browser implementations vary, provide compatibility information for major browsers, or describe equivalent functionality in all major browsers.

 ===Author content using a neutral voice===
 With the exception of tutorials and guides, content should maintain a neutral voice.
-Because the site is a collaborative wiki, even tutorials and guides that begin with a specific voice can be expected to morph over time.
+Because the site is a collaborative wiki, even tutorials and guides that are first authored with a specific voice can be expected to morph over time.

 ===Present up-to-date information===
 Content should include recent details for using the most modern browsers and the newest web technologies to help web developers build sites.

 ===Tag pages with all applicable tags===
-Tags help users of the site find content that is relevant to them, which means that having comprehensive and complete tagging is important.
-This includes tags that clearly denote its standardization progress and implementation status.
+Tagging pages help users of the site find content that is relevant to them.
+A comprehensive and complete set of tags are important to improve discoverability of pages.
+When tagging, also include tags that clearly denote the content's standardization progress and implementation status.

 ===Include compatibility information===
-See [[Template:Style Compatibility Issue|Compatibility]] for a description of the best practices for formatting compatibility information.
+See the [[Template:Style Compatibility Issue|Compatibility page]] for a description of best practices to follow when formatting compatibility information.

 ===Provide complete documentation of API===
-API reference pages should document the entirety of the API, as well as any quirks or edge cases that are important to know in practice.
+API reference pages should document the entirety of the API, as well as any quirks or edge cases that are important to know in real-world projects.

 ===Address relevant best practices===
-Authors are encouraged to address accessibility, internationalization, privacy, and security good practices.
+Address accessibility, internationalization, privacy, and security good practices in the articles you edit for this wiki.

 ===Include examples where appropriate===
 Examples help make articles more concrete and easier to understand.